hummat/hummat.github.io/_posts/2021-06-29-deep-learning-on-synthetic-data.md

 </div>

 Next, we introduce clutter.
 Due to shadows and sudden changes in color and other material properties between background and objects, a single object is still too easily found in our scenes.
-By throwing other randomly selected objects, e.g. from [BlenderKit](https://www.blenderkit.com), into it we increase the difficulty through the additional of _negative_ examples (this is _not_ a cup!) and occlusions (objects in front of the cup).
+By throwing other randomly selected objects, e.g. from [BlenderKit](https://www.blenderkit.com), into it we increase the difficulty through the addition of _negative_ examples (this is _not_ a cup!) and occlusions (objects in front of the cup).

 <div id="slideshow6" class="slideshow-container">
   <div class="mySlides">